-\$48.000.000\ CITY OF MILWAUKEE Milwaukee County, Wisconsin General Obligation Corporate Purpose Bonds Qualified School Construction Bonds, Series 2009 M6 (Tax Credit)
+\$48,000,000 CITY OF MILWAUKEE

+Milwaukee County, Wisconsin General Obligation Corporate Purpose Bonds Oualified School Construction Bonds, Series 2009 M6 (Tax Credit)

 THE BONDS AND, IF APPLICABLE, ANY TAX CREDIT STRIPS, MAY HAVE LIMITED MARKET LIQUIDITY.

 See "CERTAIN INVESTOR CONSIDERATIONS REGARDING THE BONDS" herein

-Dated: December 22, 2009

-Due: As Shown on the inside cover
+Dated: December 22, 2009 Due: As Shown on the inside cover

 The General Obligation Corporate Purpose Bonds, Qualified School Construction Bonds, Series 2009 M6 (Tax Credit) (the "Bonds") are being issued by the City of Milwaukee, Wisconsin (the "City" and the "State", respectively) "), as "qualified school construction bonds" as defined in Section 54F of the Code.
 The Bonds are composed of a principal component (the "Principal Component") and a tax credit component (the "Tax Credit Component") which Tax Credit Component is evidenced by tax credit certificates (the "Tax Credit Certificates").
 The Tax Credit Component may be separated (or "stripped") from the Principal Component of the Bonds.
-If the Tax Credit Component is stripped, then the Tax Credit Certificates will be delivered as tax credit strips ("Tax Credit Strips"), with one Tax Credit Strip for each credit allowance date (as defined in Section 54A(e)(1) of the Code) for the related Bonds, and the Principal Component will be delivered as a principal strip ("Principal Strip", and collectively with the Tax Credit Strips, the "Strips"), as provided in the resolution awarding the Bonds and in the Fiscal Agency Agreement, dated December 22, 2009 (the "Fiscal Agency Agreement"), between the City and (the "Fiscal Agent").
+If the Tax Credit Component is stripped, then the Tax Credit Certificates will be delivered as tax credit strips ("Tax Credit Strips"), with one Tax Credit Strip for each credit allowance date (as defined in Section 54A(e)(1) of the Code) for the related Bonds, and the Principal Component will be delivered as a principal strip ("Principal Strip", and collectively with the Tax Credit Strips, the "Strips"), as provided in the resolution awarding the Bonds and in the Fiscal Agency Agreement, dated December 22, 2009 (the "Fiscal Agency Agreement"), between the City and Deutsche Bank National Trust Company, Chicago, Illinois (the "Fiscal Agent").

-Owners of the Tax Credit Certificates, whether held as Tax Credit Strips or as a part of the Bonds, on one or more credit allowance dates (as defined in Section 54A of the Code) will be entitled, subject to the limitations of Section 54A of the Code, to federal income tax credits ("Tax Credits") in an amount equal to the sum of the credits determined under Section 54A(b) of the Code with respect to such dates.
+Owners of Tax Credit Certificates, held as part of the Bonds, on one or more credit allowance dates (as defined in Section 54A of the Code) will be entitled, and Owners of Tax Credit Certificates held as Tax Credit Strips on one or more credit allowance dates (as defined in Section 54A of the Code) as intended to be entitled, subject to the limitations of Section 54A of the Code, to federal income tax credits ("Tax Credits") in an amount equal to the sum of the credits determined under Section 54A(b) of the Code with respect to such dates.
 See "TAX MATTERS"; see also "Certain Investor Considerations Regarding Bonds."